 This is what we do.
 It's the foundation to every great product or company.

 In simple terms, the strength of a great name is in it’s ability to make a lasting emotional connection.
 This must span the life-cycle of the venture - from early traction through to being competitively differentiated.
-It must connect with a range of constituencies; customers, staff, supply chain and investors.
+It must connect with a range of constituencies; customers, staff, the supply-chain and investors.

 An effective name reinforces the value proposition of the company or product it represents.